pankod/next-boilerplate/README.md

 * **Reverse Proxy** - A reverse proxy server is a type of proxy server that typically sits behind the firewall in a private network and directs client requests to the appropriate backend server
 * **Bundler Analyzer** - Visualize size of webpack output files with an interactive zoomable treemap.
 * **dotenv .config** - Expose environment variables to the runtime config of Next.js
+* **Jest** - Javascript testing framework , created by developers who created react
+* **Enzyme** - JavaScript testing utility for React that makes it easier to test your React Components output.

 <br/>